prasanna4567/Generic_Medicine/README.md

 #### Observations:

 One needs to know the drug's composition to find out which generic drug serves the purpose.
-Doctor prescriptions mostly have only the drug name and strength, which is not enough to retrieve the correct generic drug code.
+Doctor prescriptions mostly have only the drug name and strength, which is not enough to retrieve the correct generic drug composition.

 #### The Objective of this project: